editorconfig/specification/index.rst

 Versioning
 ==========

-*This section applies beginning with v0.13 of this specification.*
+*This section applies beginning with version 0.14.0 of this specification.*

 This specification has a version, tagged in the `specification repository`_.
 Each specification version corresponds to the same version in the `core-tests repository`_.

+The version numbering of the specification follows `Semantic Versioning 2.0.0`_ ("SemVer").
+The version numbering of the `core-tests repository`_ also follows SemVer.

 Each EditorConfig core, to pass the core tests, must process version numbers given with the ``-b`` switch, and must report version numbers when